Can the words we type and the filters we use on social media predict whether we are depressed or narcissistic?

 Your alarm will work in airplane mode, but it will not wake up to an attack of the senses on social media.

 Liking someone’s status cannot replace a real-life conversation.
-It is also likely that, just as what you share online curates, so are your friends and family.
-They could be experiencing things that they would not know about because they are not publicly posting about them.
+It is also likely that just as what you share online curates, so are your friends and family.
+They could be experiencing things they would not know about because they are not publicly posting about them.

-Remember that everything you see online is not real.
-Filters and desktop publishing and nifty subtitles look great, but they don’t tell the whole story.
+Remember that everything you see online is not accurate.
+Filters and desktop publishing, and nifty subtitles look great, but they don’t tell the whole story.

-While it can be difficult not to compare yourself to others, remember that what you are seeing on social media is only a small part of someone’s life, and that it is usually edited to make it look its best.
+While it can be difficult not to compare yourself to others, remember that what you are seeing on social media is only a tiny part of someone’s life and that it is usually edited to make it look its best.
 It is not all your reality.

 Tristan Harris, a former Google intern ethicist, proclaimed in his TED talk: